KP Energy – Management visit note (A future multibagger?)

 KP Energy – Lotus in muddy water

 In spite of having a huge potential of renewable energy, over the last two decades, not a single renewable energy player emerged as a wealth creator in the Indian stock market.
 Rather, well known listed player Suzlon proved as one of the biggest wealth destroyers in the last decade!
-Another listed player Inox Wind generated huge negative return since its listing in 2015.
+Another listed player Inox Wind generated huge negative return since its listing in 2015 (in spite of positive reports from multiple brokerage/research house).
 All wind energy players are struggling with their balance sheet.
 However, a single less known small company (listed in BSE SME) from the same segment reported 45%+ average ROE over the last 3 years!
 For a player from Wind Energy segment, the numbers will blow your mind.
 Last 3 years CAGR sales and profit is growing at more than 50% while maintaining Debt to Equity ratio below 0.55!
 What’s more, they are generating huge operating cash flow every year.
 Tax rate stands around 33%!
 The numbers are interesting enough for digging further.
 While big players like Suzlon, Inox Wind are bleeding, what makes this small company KP Energy standing apart?
 Let’s figure it out

 How KP Energy is different than peers